ncbi/vadr/documentation/install.md

 The `linux` or `macosx` argument controls (only) the type of infernal and blast executable files that will be installed.

 The `vadr-install.sh` command will create several directories in the current directory.
 It will download and install VADR and the required module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the binary executables of [Infernal](http://eddylab.org/infernal/) and the NCBI BLAST package (for either Linux or Mac/OSX).

+The installation requires that you have the perl Inline module installed on your system.
+If not, the installation script will fail.
+If this happens, read [this](#inline).

 When `vadr-install.sh` is finished running it will print important instructions to the screen that explain how to modify your environment variables so that you can run the VADR scripts, as discussed next.

+---
+### If installation fails because the `Inline` perl module is not installed...<a name="inline"></a>

+The perl Inline module must be installed prior to installation.
+You can install Inline using `cpan` with two simple commands:

+`cpan install Inline`
+`cpan install Inline::C`

+However, for Mac/OSX these commands may not work if you have not installed the "Command line tools for Xcode" or "XCode" packages.
+You can download Xcode from the Mac App Store for free.

 ---

 ## Setting VADR environment variables <a name="environment"></a>

 As mentioned above, when you run `vadr-install.sh`, instructions will be